-Watershed 1 contains 3,446 square feet of impervious area in the form of the proposed building, and patio in the rear yard.
-The weighted Complex Number (CN) value is 98 and the Time of Concentration (T_c) is calculated as a direct entry of 1 minute.
-The stormwater runoff from this tributary area is conveyed via a comprehensive drainage system to ten (10) Cultec© Recharger 330XLHD stormwater chambers set in one of gravel at the sites and invert.
-The system is designed to fully accept (no release) the entire stormwater runoff volume for the 100-year storm event from the watershed and exfiltrate the runoff into the surrounding soil.
+The project site was modeled as one watershed, Watershed 1, which contains a tributary area of approximately 5,825 square feet, all of which are impervious in the form of proposed addition, garage and driveway.
+The CN value for this area is 98 and the Time of Concentration (Tc) is a direct entry of 1 minute.
+The runoff from this tributary area is conveyed via a comprehensive drainage system to ten (10) Cultec® Recharger 330XLHD units set in one foot of gravel at the sides and invert.
+The system is designed to fully accept (no release) the entire stormwater runoff volume for the 100-year storm event from the watershed and ex-filtrate the runoff into the surrounding soil sub-strata.